-Diaphoresis refers to excessive sweating for no apparent reason.
-Often, an underlying medical condition or a natural life event, such as menopause, cause this type of sweating.
+Diaphoresis is excessive sweating without an obvious cause, such as heat or exercise.
+Often, an underlying medical condition or a natural life event, such as menopause, causes excessive sweating

 Sweat is the body’s natural way to control its temperature.
 A person usually sweats due to physical exertion, raised body temperature, or exposure to heat.
 The sweat acts as a coolant, reducing the temperature inside the body.